-Everyone wants to be a great investor, and nobody wants to lose their shirts.
+Investing is a great way to increase your net worth and reach your financial goals.
+However, there are numerous risks involved with investing in the stock market that many people tend to overlook.
 We hear about the great investors – Peter Lynch, Warren Buffett, etc – and about the scammers, we need to avoid – think Bernie Madoff – but very few people understand what actually makes a successful investor successful.
 Below are several key ingredients which will improve any investor’s performance.

 Focus on What You Can Control

 There are many factors which influence the performance of your investments.
 Whether it is market volatility, economic events, politics, interest rates, or natural disasters, you can bet that you will probably have to deal with at least some of these in the course of your investing life.
 You can’t predict these; you can’t control these factors.
 But you can control how you react to these factors.

 Let Time Work For You

 Time is your greatest ally.
 You can’t control time, of course, but you can decide that you’re a long-term investor because you know that the value of compounding returns over time is one of the most powerful ways to build wealth.
 The history of the markets over several hundred years is almost irrefutable evidence of this simple truth.
 Even Albert Einstein once commented that “compound interest is the eighth wonder of the world”.
 Give your investment portfolio enough time to be successful.